 This preliminary version of the model is to be used for testing.
 All interested parties are invited to participate in testing the model by having the model run an existing screening programme.
 This way, it will be possible to compare the results and detect inconsistencies in the input data, to find faults in the cost-effectiveness model and to improve the accuracy of the cost-effectiveness calculation.

 At this point, the model is able to perform the actual calculations for both hearing and vision screening and users are also able to save proposed screening programmes and return to these at a later time to do new calculations, thus making it easy to compare different programmes.
-Many more functions are scheduled to be incorporated in early 2020, for example: default values for test sensitivity, specification of overhead costs, utility and quality of life, newborn vision screening, pre-school hearing screening, photoscreening and treatment.
+Many more functions are scheduled to be incorporated in the future, for example: default values for test sensitivity, specification of overhead costs, utility and quality of life, newborn vision screening, pre-school hearing screening, photoscreening and treatment.

 All questions, feedback and comments may be addressed to this e-mail address.
 The EUSCREEN team would appreciate it if you could evaluate the cost-effectiveness model, as the contributions of the testers are invaluable in further developing and refining the model.
 Questions, feedback and comments as well as the replies to these and changes made to the model can be found in the model’s changelog.